Sally-Builds/cargo-dokita/README.md

 ## License

-This project is licensed under [Your License Here] - see the LICENSE file for details.
+This project is licensed under MIT - see the LICENSE file for details.

 ## Acknowledgments